ValoCookie/osu-Requests/README.md

 That warning is related to the build not being signed/reputed yet; it does not automatically mean Windows found malware.

-Please only download builds from this repository.
+Please only download builds from this page.

 I don't recommend turning off Windows security features just to run the test version.
 Once the Microsoft Store release is approved, that will become the normal/recommended way to install the app.